 The IRS used the Improper Payments Elimination and Recovery Act Risk Assessment Questionnaire for Fiscal Year 2017 (hereafter referred to as the Risk Assessment Questionnaire) and related guidance provided by the Department of the Treasury to assess the level of risk for each identified program.
-In response to concerns raised in prior Treasury Inspector General for Tax Administration (TIGTA) reports, the Risk Assessment Questionnaire was updated for
+In response to concerns raised in prior Treasury Inspector General for

-&lt;sup>5 The Agency Financial Report presents the Department of the Treasury's financial and performance information for the fiscal year with comparative prior year data, where appropriate.
+5 The Agency Financial Report presents the Department of the Treasury's financial and performance information for the fiscal year with comparative prior year data, where appropriate.